 Day 1 — Sunday, June 28, 2026

 Full-day workshops: GenPlan (Room 6), HAXP (Room 3), KEPS (Room 9), PRL (Room 1+2).
 Afternoon-only: RPG (Room 5), PR-BGI (Room 7).
 Morning sessions 09:00–12:30 · Lunch 13:00–14:30 · Afternoon sessions 14:30–18:00.
+Each half-day is split below into a slot before and a slot after the coffee break.

 Workshop / roomProgramme